UBC-MDS/CanadaCovidMetrics/README.md

 To our knowledge, there is no similar package using [OpenCovid API](https://opencovid.ca/api/) in the Python ecosystem.

+## Documentation

+Documentation canadacovidmetrics can be found at [Read the Docs](https://canadacovidmetrics.readthedocs.io/)

 ## Contributors

 -   Adam Morphy (@adammorphy)